 If you want to lessen the offensiveness of your morning breath, try some of the following suggestions.

-Brush before bed-clean your teeth with a thorough brushing and flossing.
+- Brush before bed-clean your teeth with thorough brushing and flossing.
 Leave as little food for the bacteria as possible.
 Don’t eat after brushing.
 If you eat again, brush again.

-Breathe Easy-Many times a stuffy nose will cause you to sleep with your mouth open, and anti-histamines further dry your mouth.
-Talk to you doctor about possible solutions if you have allergies or frequent colds.
+- Breathe Easy-Many times a stuffy nose will cause you to sleep with your mouth open, and anti-histamines further dry your mouth.
+Talk to your doctor about possible solutions if you have allergies or frequent colds.

 Basically, increasing your saliva while decreasing food for bacteria is the best way to be inoffensive until you can get to your toothbrush.